lgbouma/lgbouma.com/content/bio.md

 the architects and executors of the [HAT Exoplanet Surveys](https://hatsurveys.org/).

-Luke resides in Pasadena, CA, with his boyfriend and their puppy.
-Current hobbies of choice include rock climbing, hiking, and the search for the perfect espresso.
+Luke resides in Pasadena, CA.  Current hobbies of choice include rock climbing, puppy parenting, and the search for the perfect espresso.

 ![rockclimbing](/images/rock_cropped.png)